 What happened to flying the friendly skies?
 Bad behavior aboard flights has gone from a rare occurrence to everyday news.
 Welcome to the wild, wild, west.
-In addition to passengers and flight crews getting injured, these incidents are real threats to airliner safety.
+In addition to passengers and flight crews getting injured, these incidents are real threats to airliner safety, learn about legal implications of this sort of accidents by checking with a law office or expert like someone at this TBI lawyer Las Vegas firm.
 In my post on Tuesday, I talked about the extension of the mask mandate and the chaos associated with the mandate.
 If you missed that post, you can read it here.

 The Federal Aviation Administration (FAA) Position

 The following verbiage is ver Batum from the FAA press release yesterday.
 I wanted to ensure that the context of their message is clear.

 The U.S. Department of Transportation’s Federal Aviation Administration (FAA) has proposed another $531,545 in civil penalties against 34 airline passengers for alleged unruly behavior, bringing the total for 2021 to more than $1 million.
 Since Jan.
 1, 2021, the FAA has received approximately 3,889 reports of unruly behavior by passengers, including about 2,867 reports of passengers refusing to comply with the federal facemask mandate.

 Today’s fines are part of the agency’s Zero Tolerance campaign against unruly passenger behavior.
 Earlier in August, the FAA sent a letter (PDF) to airports requesting they coordinate more closely with local law enforcement to prosecute egregious cases.
 The FAA does not have criminal prosecutorial authority.
 The letter also requested that airports work to prevent passengers from bringing “to-go” cups of alcohol aboard the aircraft.